Gnosticism: Orthodoxy and heresy

 The Christian heresiologists, most notably Irenaeus, regarded Gnosticism as a Christian heresy.
 Modern scholarship notes that early Christianity was diverse, and Christian orthodoxy only settled in the 4th century, when the Roman Empire declined and Gnosticism lost its influence.
 Gnostics and proto-orthodox Christians shared some terminology.
 Initially, they were hard to distinguish from each other.

 According to Walter Bauer, "heresies" may well have been the original form of Christianity in many regions.
 This theme was further developed by Elaine Pagels, who argues that "the proto-orthodox church found itself in debates with Gnostic Christians that helped them to stabilize their own beliefs."
 According to Gilles Quispel, Catholicism arose in response to Gnosticism, establishing safeguards in the form of the monarchic episcopate, the creed, and the canon of holy books.

-On the other hand, Larry Hurtado argues that proto-orthodox Christianity was rooted into first-century Christianity:
+On the other hand, Larry Hurtado argues that proto-orthodox Christianity was rooted in first-century Christianity: